CBSE Class 10 Maths Syllabus: Check Topics Removed

 Chapter 3 – Pair of Linear Equations in Two Variables

-Linear equations are equations of the first order.
-These equations are defined for lines in the coordinate system.
-An equation for a straight line is called a linear equation.
-The general representation of the straight-line equation is y=mx+b, where m is the slope of the line and b is the y-intercept.
+Linear equations are equations of the first degree, which means that the highest exponent of the variable in the equation is 1.
+These equations represent straight lines on the coordinate system.
+The general representation of a linear equation is y = mx + b, where m is the slope of the line and b is the y-intercept.

 Chapter 4 – Quadratic Equations